Vancouver Bridge Centre Virtual Bridge Club Q&A

 ALERT: The BBO site works differently from offline bridge for players who have not linked an ACBL number to their BBO account; it assumes such players are in Flight A with many masterpoints.
 There is no way around this, sadly, so this means that for the limited games, all players need to be ACBL members and have linked numbers to be eligible.

 What are the game details?
-The games are 18-board matchpointed pairs tournaments, held on Bridge Base Online.
-18 boards is a bit longer than most tournaments on BBO, but is the minimum needed to ensure full ACBL masterpoints can be won at the games.
+The games are 20-board (18 for limited games) matchpointed pairs tournaments, held on Bridge Base Online.
+18-20 boards is longer than most tournaments on BBO, but 18 is the minimum needed to ensure full ACBL masterpoints can be won at the games.
 The games take a bit longer than two hours, and that time might go lower as players get familiar with online bridge.
-When the time in a round runs out, the system assigns a likely result based on the cards that were left and the director can adjust this if necessary.
+When the time in a round runs out, the system assigns a likely result based on the cards that were left and the Director can adjust this if necessary.
 If the bidding is not completed on the last board, both sides will get average on the board unless it is clear that one side is headed for trouble.
 All players play copies of the same boards at almost the same time, and players are automatically moved to the new table when a round ends.
 Games are stratified into three approximately equal groups, with the top players in strat A, the middle group in B and the rest in C, based on pair average.
 (UPDATE: BBO stratifies by the top pair, not by average, and assumes all BBO "star" players, and any player without an ACBL# attached to their BBO account, are in strat A. The smaller games are not stratified.)

 How much do the games cost?
 We have set our entry fees at 5 BBO dollars per player, 10 for the pair.
 BBO dollars are based on the US dollar and can be purchased securely from the BBO site using a credit card.
 Careful!
 If you purchase BBO dollars from an iOS or Android app on a phone or tablet, the app may grab some of the money you pay.
 It is best to purchase BBO dollars from a computer and a web browser version of BBO.
+Occasionally, a special game promising extra masterpoints will cause the entry fee to rise slightly, to cover the increase in sanction fees.

 What can I do if I don't have a partner?
 Log on fairly early, perhaps thirty minutes before the game, and find the next VVBC tournament (VACB154971 will be the director you're looking for, and Vanc.
 Bridge Centre note the 're' spelling, will be in the title).
 Each tournament has several tabs; when you click a tournament you are first taken to the Registration tab to sign in.
 There is also a Details tab you can switch to, with tournament rules and details, and an Entries tab with a list of the people who have signed up so far.
 And the last tab is the Partnership Desk tab, which is a list of the people looking for partners to play with in this tournament.
 Add yourself to the list, or invite someone else on the list to play.
+If you get an invite, you can check the person's profile to see if there is compatibility and accept or decline.

 What do I need to do to play in the pairs games?
 A number of things, many of which you may have already done if you play online (but check!):